auzty/nodejs/README.md

-# nodejs7.9
+# nodejs 8.2
-nodejs 7.9 for automatic dockerhub build
+nodejs 8.2 for automatic dockerhub build

+please see ``Dockerfile`` for future explanation